 In the six years that President Xi Jinping has been in office, the government has increasingly sought to control religion affairs.
 In recent months many churches have been ordered to display the national flag, a picture of the president and propaganda posters praising the Communist Party.
 In many cases these orders were followed by forceful whereby crosses and other sacred images were destroyed.

 In August 2018 the Communist Party issued a revised set of regulations for its members.
 “Party members who have religious belief should have strengthened thought education.
 If they still don’t change after help and education from the party organization, they should be encouraged to leave the party,” the new rules say.

 Despite the official crackdown on churches, the number of Chinese Christians is growing.
 It is estimated that there are more Christians in China today than members of the Communist Party, a fact that is clearly troubling the authorities.

-On Sunday 19 August 2018 more than ten police officers raided Bible Reformed church in China’s southern Guangdong province.
+On Sunday 19 August 2018 more than ten police officers raided Bible Reformed church in Guangzhou, in China’s southern Guangdong province.
 Pastor Huang Xiaoning was ordered to stop preaching, but he remained undeterred by this interruption and told police that he would cooperate after he had finished his sermon.
 He proceeded to preach for another 30 minutes in the presence of the officials.
 After the officers left he addressed his congregation: “Thank the Lord that our service could be held.
 Brothers and sisters who are in the congregation, we should all the more treasure every Sunday gathering.
 I also thank the Lord for leading those law enforcement officers to our church and giving them half an hour to listen to the sermon.
 May the Lord have mercy on them and open their hearts.
 May the Lord grant us courage so that we can courageously witness to them about the Lord.”